alexsniffin/flow-gpt/README.md

 # FlowGPT

-Another attempt at building an AutoGPT-like thing.
+Another attempt at building an AutoGPT-like thing based on [first project go-auto-gpt](https://github.com/alexsniffin/go-auto-gpt).

 Instead of using the common plan and task pattern, FlowGPT will attempt to maintain internal dialogue to determine the correct steps to solve a problem.